 Our advantage is years of experience treating patients with the laser systems at DAA.
 Our Candela laser is used for treating troublesome birthmarks and portwine stains.
 The Diolite® laser can treat spider veins on the face, red spots, moles, keratosis and skin tags.
-The Q-Switched Ruby laser is used to remove facial growths, age spots, and tattoos.
 The CO2 Ultrapulse laser is used for facial resurfacing to smooth out lines, wrinkles and scars, as well as for treatment of some skin cancers.
 The YAG laser is used for skin problems such as deep pigmented birthmarks and can also be used for treatment of difficult and colorful tattoos.

 The PicoSure™ laser can safely and effectively remove dark ink tattoos in fewer treatments than traditional laser systems.

-• Smoothbeam Laser - This acne treating laser targets the root cause of acne, the sebaceous gland.
-This laser can also improve acne scars, reduce oil in the skin and soften fine lines around the eyes.
+- Smoothbeam Laser – This acne treating laser targets the root cause of acne, the sebaceous gland.
+This laser can also improve acne scars, reduce oil in the skin, address facial redness from rosacea, and soften fine lines around the eyes.

 Q. How Soon Can You Treat Infants With Birthmarks?